Azrael (comic book): Knightfall, Knightquest, and KnightsEnd

 Prior to Knightfall, Azrael has accepted Batman's offer and has been accompanying Robin on missions around Gotham City.
 When the villain Bane frees all the inmates from Arkham Asylum, Azrael assists with the clean-up effort.
 Batman eventually becomes so exhausted by fighting villains throughout the city that he is finally defeated by Bane in combat, and suffers a broken back in the process.
 After suffering such a severe injury, Batman realizes that he will not be able to carry on his duties as the protector of Gotham, but that Gotham needs a Batman, especially in the midst of a crime wave.
-Reasoning that the current Robin (Tim Drake) is too young to protect Gotham on his own, and that the original Robin (Dick Grayson) is now acting as Nightwing in the city of Bludhaven and would be unwilling to return to Gotham to play the role of Batman, he turns to Jean-Paul and asks him to fill in as Batman, under one condition: He must avoid taking on Bane.
+Reasoning that the current Robin (Tim Drake) is too young to protect Gotham on his own, and that the original Robin (Dick Grayson) is now acting as Nightwing in the city of Blüdhaven and would be unwilling to return to Gotham to play the role of Batman, he turns to Jean-Paul and asks him to fill in as Batman, under one condition: He must avoid taking on Bane.
 Azrael agrees, and begins wearing the Batman costume while patrolling the city with Robin.